-In the previous post, you have seen how to generate Thread Dump on the different operating systems.
+In the previous post, you have seen how to generate Thread Dump on different operating systems.
 After generating the Thread dump, the next question comes which is “How to read Thread Dump?”.
-Thread dump provides some generic information in the first part and the later part has the detail of Thread which is used for analysis purpose.
+Thread dump provides some generic information in the first part and the later part has the detail of Thread which is used for analysis purposes.
 Let’s try to understand them with an example:

 If you have any Thread Dump then open it either in Java VisualVM or Notepad++ and compare with the below statements.

 1. The first row shows the timestamp of the thread dump generation in the below format.